Amey-Thakur/SYSTEM-PROGRAMMING-AND-COMPILER-CONSTRUCTION-AND-SYSTEM-SOFTWARE-LAB/README.md

 This repository and all linked academic content are made available under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.
 See the [LICENSE](LICENSE) file for complete terms.

+> [!NOTE]
+> **Summary**: You are free to share and adapt this content for any purpose, even commercially, as long as you provide appropriate attribution to the original author.

 ---

 <!-- =========================================================================================